 Graduates of the MBChB Medicine meet the core requirements for junior doctors and successful completion entitles you to apply for provisional registration with the General Medical Council and apply for Foundation Year 1 posts.
-See the careers tab for more details.
+See the Careers section for more details.
 You can enter this course with the appropriate qualifications, or if you have successfully completed the Foundation Year 0.
 We aim to recruit from all sections of the community and encourage able students from all backgrounds to apply.

 Students on the foundation year are full-time students at the University of Manchester, the learning and teaching is delivered jointly at the University and Xaverian College .
 The College is a long-term partner of the University of Manchester and has an enviable reputation as a provider of innovative and effective Foundation Programmes to different faculties within the University.

 Five-year MBChB Medicine: